Salzach

-The Salzach (/de/) is a river in Austria and Germany.
+The Salzach (/de/, /de-at/) is a river in Austria and Germany.
 It is 227 km in length and is a right tributary of the Inn, which eventually joins the Danube.
 Its drainage basin of 6829 km2 comprises large parts of the Northern Limestone and Central Eastern Alps.
 83% of its drainage basin (5643 km2) lies in Austria, the remainder in Germany (Bavaria).
 Its largest tributaries are Lammer, Berchtesgadener Ache, Saalach, Sur and Götzinger Achen.